TonyAssi/Segment-Clothing/README.md

 # Segment Clothing
 Segment clothing with 1 line of code.

-Takes in a PIL image and outputs a PIL of segmented clothing.
+Takes in a PIL image and outputs a PIL image of segmented clothing.

 Built on top of 🤗 Tranformers using the [mattmdjaga/segformer_b2_clothes](https://huggingface.co/mattmdjaga/segformer_b2_clothes) image segmentation model.
 ## Installation
 ```bash
 pip install -r requirements.txt